 This supports the RCOG and RCM (Royal College of Midwives) clinical guidance that pregnant women are at no greater risk of severe illness than the non-pregnant population.

-What the UK Obstetric Surveillance System (UKOSS) study did find was that pregnant women from black or other minority ethnic (BAME) backgrounds were more likely to be admitted to hospital with COVID-19, as were older pregnant women (those over the age of 35), those who are overweight or obese, and those with pre-existing conditions such as high blood pressure and diabetes.
+However, the UK Obstetric Surveillance System (UKOSS) study found that pregnant women from black or other minority ethnic (BAME) backgrounds were more likely to be admitted to hospital with COVID-19, as were older pregnant women (those over the age of 35), those who are overweight or obese, and those with pre-existing conditions such as high blood pressure and diabetes.

 The spokesperson says: ‘The majority of women who did become severely ill were in their third trimester of pregnancy [more than 28 weeks pregnant], emphasising the importance of social distancing for this group.’